githubschool/potential-disco/evelien-kortrijk.md

 1. Mont de Piété (Berg van Barmhartigheid or house of Mercy)
 1. Weigh house (Stadswaag) on the St.Michael-square
 1. Our Lady Hospital (Onze-Lieve-Vrouwehospitaal), founded in 1200–1204.
-1. Baggaertshof, often called Kortrijk's second Beguinage, contains a Botanical garden
+1. Baggaertshof, often called Kortrijk's second Beguinage, contains a Botanical Garden
 1. Groeningekouter contains the Groeningegate and the Groeninge Monument, to commemorate the 600th anniversary of the famous Battle of the Golden Spurs